Hybrid animals are born (or created) when two different but closely related animals are bred together.

 1. Interspecific Hybrid animals

-Interspecific hybrid animals are created by crossbreeding a male and a female animal from the same genus but different species.
+Interspecific hybrids are created by crossbreeding a male and a female animal from the same genus but a different species.

-In interspecific hybridization, there is the advantage of producing offspring that combine the gene of both parents, which results in them having desirable characteristics of the parents.
+In interspecific hybridization, the advantage is producing offspring that combine the genes of both parents, resulting in them having desirable characteristics of the parents.

 2. Intraspecific Hybrid Animals